nakimoto/nakimoto.github.io/projects/jabsom-hpc.md

 >After it was all said and done, I named the HPC "**Bubbles**"!

-If you'd like more information about the Expmed lab: *http://www.expmed.org*
+If you'd like more information about the Expmed lab, check it out [here!] (http://www.expmed.org)